bus-ui — reusable UI component module for BusDK frontends

 Commands

-css prints embedded shared CSS, version prints module version information, and help prints usage text.
+css writes the embedded shared CSS bundle to stdout.
+Use shell redirection or the standard --output flag when a frontend needs a checked-in or served CSS asset. version prints module version information, and help prints usage text.

 Examples